guidoerfen/miniature-component/README.md

 ## YAML Support
 YAML is not part of the standard PHP installation.
 On the other hand we try hard to keep Miniature free of foreign dependency.
-Nevertheless for all the configuration work YAML is very much desireable.
+Nevertheless, for all the configuration work YAML is very much desirable.

 Therefore, currently there are two choices:
 - Installing the [PECL-extension for YAML](https://pecl.php.net/package/yaml)